Tom Brady, Michael Strahan and Gotham Chopra are launching a new sports media startup

 As the mechanics and technologies for storytelling evolve, it presents an opportunity for new business models to emerge, Sankaran says.
 And Brady, Strahan and Chopra are already taking advantage of new mediums for developing and distributing the stories they want to tell.

-There’s already the Religion of Sports series on Showtime and the blockbuster success of the company’s latest endeavor — the Facebook distributed (and pretty masterful) Tom vs. Time series.
+There’s already the Religion of Sports series on The Audience Network and the blockbuster success of the company’s latest endeavor — the Facebook distributed (and pretty masterful) Tom vs. Time series.

 The series already racked up over 42 million views on Facebook — a little more than one third of the total viewership of this years’ Super Bowl — and additional projects like Why We Fight (with TechCrunch’s parent-parent company, Verizon) and one currently in production on the 2018 NBA Draft should also rack up the views.